MohamedAbou-Taleb/KoopmanBasedTrajectoryOptimizationWithMixedBoundaries/README.md

 Each example demonstrates how the presented method can be applied to trajectory optimization problems.
 The repository also includes a visualization for the Compass-Gait Walker in the form of a `.GIF` animation.

 ---
-# Koopman Based Trajectory Optimization

-This repository provides the code used for the examples in the research paper **"Koopman Based Trajectory Optimization"**.
-The repository includes three examples of periodic trajectory optimization:

-1. **The Harmonic Oscillator**
-2. **The Pendulum**
-3. **The Compass-Gait Walker**

-Each example demonstrates how Koopman-based methods can be applied to trajectory optimization problems.
-The repository also includes a visualization for the Compass-Gait Walker in the form of a `.GIF` animation.

----

 ## Examples

 ### 1. **Harmonic Oscillator**